erikyo/Remove-CapsLock/readme.txt

 // add_filter( 'rcl_the_content', function () { return -1; } );
 `

-For example, if you want change the default setup and enable uppercase text correction for comments, you need to add to functions.php the filter as below:
+If you need to change the default setup and enable uppercase text correction ONLY for comments, you need to add to functions.php the filter as below:
 `
+// functions.php
 add_filter( 'rcl_the_content', function () { return -1; } ); // disabled
 add_action( 'init', function() {
     add_filter( 'rcl_hook_filters', function () { return array(
-        array( 'hook' => 'comment_text', 'allowed_chars' => 2 ), // 2 or more uppercase digits triggers the text normalization
+        array( 'hook' => 'comment_text', 'allowed_chars' => 5 ), // 2 or more uppercase digits triggers the text normalization
         );
     } );
 } );